keneth4/ml_projects/README.md

-# 📊 **Data Science & Machine Learning Project Showcase**
+# 📊 **Data Science, Machine Learning & Deep Learning Project Showcase**

-Dive into a collection of projects that span various domains of data science and machine learning.
-From predicting customer churn to optimizing gold extraction, get a feel for the wide range of problems that can be tackled with data-driven approaches.
+Dive into a collection of projects encompassing diverse domains of data science, machine learning, and deep learning.
+From predicting customer churn to optimizing gold extraction, and advancing to intricate neural network applications for image and language processing, this showcase demonstrates the vast potential of data-driven and AI-powered solutions across various industries.
+Immerse yourself in projects that not only solve complex problems but also illustrate the cutting-edge techniques in machine learning and deep learning.

 ---

-## 📈 **Data Science / Machine Learning Projects**
+## 📈🤖 **Data Science / Machine Learning Projects**

 1. 📱 [**Plan Recommender for Telecommunications**](https://github.com/keneth4/ml_projects/blob/main/ds_ml/1.%20Plan%20recommender%20for%20telecommunications%20company.ipynb): Tailor plans to suit individual customer needs.
 2. 🏦 [**Customer Churn Prediction for Banks**](https://github.com/keneth4/ml_projects/blob/main/ds_ml/2.%20Customer%20churn%20prediction%20for%20a%20bank.ipynb): Keep loyal customers engaged.